github/codeql/docs/language/learn-ql/javascript/using-flow-labels-for-precise-data-flow-analysis.rst

 --------

-You can use basic inter-procedural data-flow analysis and taint tracking as described in ":doc:`Analyzing data flow in JavaScript and TypeScript <dataflow>`" to check whether there is a path in the data-flow graph from some source node to a sink node that does not pass through any sanitizer nodes.
+You can use basic inter-procedural data-flow analysis and taint tracking as described in ":doc:`Analyzing data flow in JavaScript and TypeScript <analyzing-data-flow-in-javascript>`" to check whether there is a path in the data-flow graph from some source node to a sink node that does not pass through any sanitizer nodes.
 Another way of thinking about this is that it statically models the flow of data through the program, and associates a flag with every data value telling us whether it might have come from a